geekysatbir/nn-ev-springer-paper/README.md

-# Neural Networks and Electric Vehicles - Springer Publication
+# Observability - Neural Networks and Electric Vehicles - Springer Publication

 ## Publication Details
 This repository contains the research paper on Neural Networks and Electric Vehicles published by Springer.